huanyushi/huanyushi.github.io/_posts/2023/2023-06-06-electrostatic-field-between-intersecting-planes.md

 $$

 #### Calculate the coefficients
 Even though we get $\eqref{equ:general solution}$, it's not the final result we want.
 Because it still has undetermined coefficients $A_{k\mu},B_{k\mu}$.
-Note that we have two conditions that we haven't used yet, which would give us two equations.
+Note that we have two conditions we haven't used yet,

 1. The electric potential should be continuous at $\vb{r} = \vb{r}_0$;
-2. The electric potential satisfies the original Poisson's equation, and the right side of the Poisson equation is the Dirac function.
+2. The electric potential satisfies the Poisson's equation, and the right side of the Poisson equation is the Dirac function.

 First let us consider continuity, we can get